Latest Update: May 2019

 These SnapChat filters are probably the best for illustrating teeth positioning…

 And here’s one that you can see well, my one problem tooth from years earlier.
 I cringe at selfies, but had to capture the moment of snuggling with my precious niece.
-Yes, I had two different hair colors.
+Yes, I’ve had different hair colors over the years.

 My Own Insecurity